 However, security forces cleared the area and secured the hilly strategic points.

 The source said that the armed lashkar was recently formed but it was very active.
 Its leaders decided to get support of the rest of peace bodies in the tribal and settled areas to block entry of militants, he added.

 Fazl Malik, a leader of Adezai Qaumi Lashkar, when contacted, said that they were ready to extend support to the newly formed armed lashkar.
 He said that it was a longstanding demand of the people living on the suburbs of Peshawar because they were always attacked by militants from Pastawana and Bora areas.

 “We are in constant contact with each other and our support for them will always be there because they have taken great risk.
 The credit goes to the law enforcement agencies that encouraged people to secure their villages from the attackers,” he added.

 Mr Malik said that militants had been silent since the murder of Fahimur Rehman, former head of Bazidkhel Qaumi Lashkar, but it did not mean that they had stopped attacks.
-He said that they were planning attacks but the anti-Talbian volunteers were also ready to face them
+He said that they were planning attacks but the anti-Talbian volunteers were also ready to face them anywhere.

 Mr Malik opposed some members of peace bodies for their tussle with the law enforcement agencies.
 He said the peace bodies had not been formed to fight against police or other law enforcement agencies.
-The peace bodies were meant to support law enforcers in hour of need, he
+The peace bodies were meant to support law enforcers in hour of need, he added.

 “We have time and again asked Dilawar Khan, head of Adezai Qaumi Lashkar, to avoid speaking against government and police as the enemy (militants) will take advantage of our differences,” he said.